| Editor's Note:

 practice on resort staff and then to "outsiders" who

 have a link to the resort.
+Once the spa is open,

 keep monitoring and training your team.
 Refine the guest experience